Benchmarking Unsupervised Object Representations for Video Sequences: Discussion

+Choosing a class of models is therefore dependent on the data set one wants to apply it to as well as the computational resources at one's disposal.
+Data sets that feature a high number of objects~(>10) that are well separated from each other make a method like SCALOR, which can process objects in parallel, advisable.
+On data sets with a lower number of objects per scene which feature heavy occlusion, methods like OP3 and ViMON will likely achieve better results, but require a high computational budget for training.

-Our analysis shows that none of the models shine in all respects, suggesting that future work should focus on combining the transformer-based efficiency of \textsc{TBA} with the stable training of \textsc{ViMON} and the occlusion/interaction handling of \textsc{OP3}.
+In conclusion, our analysis shows that none of the models solve the basic challenges of tracking even for relatively simple synthetic data sets.
+Future work should focus on developing robust mechanisms for reliably handling depth and occlusion, additionally combining the transformer-based efficiency of \textsc{TBA} and \textsc{SCALOR} with the stable training of \textsc{ViMON} and the interaction model of \textsc{OP3}.
 The key open challenges for scaling these models to natural videos include their computational inefficiency, complex training dynamics, as well as over-dependence on simple appearance cues like color.
-As better models emerge to tackle these challenges, we aim to extend our benchmark by including datasets with more photorealistic scenes.